nitr0man/kanboard-gitea-webhook/README.md

 The plugin detects the follwing keywords followed by a task-reference: `closes`, `implements`, `fixes`, example: `closes #1234`

-If the task should be moved to another column attach this event to **Move the task to another column when assigned to a user**.
+If the task should be moved to another column, attach this event to the action **Move the task to another column when assigned to a user** as well.
 Please note that for this to work, the Kanboard task needs to be assigend to a user and live in the column defined during action setup.

-If an additional comment should be created, you can also attach this event to **Create a comment from an external provider**
+If an additional comment should be created, you can also attach this event to the action **Create a comment from an external provider**